Kartones/choose-your-adventure/README.md

 ![Screenshot](doc/main-screenshot.png)

 It is data-driven so very easy to create any new adventure.
-I built it to "digitalize" a game book I was reading/playing, but as it has copyright I keep for myself the data file, and instead provide [a sample adventure](http://kartones.net/demos/021/index.html?adventure-file=demo) with all available features.
+I built it to "digitalize" a game book I was reading/playing, but as it has copyright I keep for myself the data file, and instead provide [a sample adventure](data/demo.js) with all available features (to run it, specify `?adventure-file=demo` at the querystring).
+**NOTE: Update with kartones.net demo link when uploaded.**

 ## Features

 The engine will load a javascript file with the name specified at the querystring parameter `adventure-file` (e.g. `demo`).
-I won't dig into details of the file format as it is quite easy to read and understand so go and check the sample adventure file at [http://kartones.net/demos/021/data/demo.js](http://kartones.net/demos/021/data/demo.js).
+I won't dig into details of the file format as it is quite easy to read and understand so go and check the sample adventure file at [data/demo.js](data/demo.js).

 What I will detail are the choices of "pages" or locations, and the actions with which you can build the adventures.